ut-issl/s2e-documents/Specifications/Component/Abstract/Spec_ObcCommunicationBase.md

      virtual int ParseCommand(const int cmd_size)=0;
      virtual int GenerateTelemetry()=0;
      ```

 ## 2. Explanation of Algorithm
 1. Constructors
    1. overview
       - In the constructors, the communication port for the `OBC` is connected.
-      - If the port is already connected by another component, the connection function returns error, and the constructors output a message.
+      - If another component already connects the port, the connection function returns an error, and the constructors output a message.
    2. inputs and outputs
       - Both constructors require `port_id` and target `OBC`.
       - Users can set the communication data buffer size.
-When users doesn't put the size, the value is automatically set as the maximum value.
+When users do not put the size, the value is automatically set as the maximum value.
         - The maximum value is 1024, and it is defined in `SCIPort.h`
    3. algorithm
       - N/A